metabrainz/mb-mail-service/docs/OPERATING.md

 - `SMTP_MODE`: `plaintext`, `startls` or `tls`.
 Defaults to `plaintext`, which is not safe to use over the network.
 - `SMTP_HOST`: The SMTP relay to connect to.
 Defaults to `localhost`.
 - `SMTP_PORT`: The port to connect to.
 Defaults to `25`.

+### Sentry

+- `SENTRY_DSN`: Where to send Sentry events.
+If unset, no sentry events will be sent.
+- More options are available in the Sentry docs: <https://docs.sentry.io/platforms/rust/configuration/options/>